Quickly start live streaming in Wowza Video using the Wowza Video REST API

 With only a few API calls and within a matter of minutes, you can set up and play your first stream on a customizable webpage hosted by Wowza Video™.

 This tutorial walks you through using the Wowza Video REST API to deliver a stream from a video source to a player on a hosted page.
-You'll use a camera to capture a video stream that's pushed to the Wowza Video service for processing, and then the highest quality stream for each viewer's bandwidth is delivered to the player.
+You'll use a camera to capture a video stream that's pushed to Wowza Video for processing, and then the highest quality stream for each viewer's bandwidth is delivered to the player.
 Wowza Video handles the entire streaming and viewing experience.

 And so you can integrate the full streaming workflow into your code-based solution, you'll learn how to programmatically start and stop your stream.